-- the ITTF, its administration, each of its Associated Organisations, and their officials, decision-making bodies, honorary members, officers, employees, services providers, delegated third parties and their employees, Athletes, Athlete Support Personnel and such other persons involved in their operations at all times and in all circumstances; - all participants in ITTF Sanctioned Events; - all members and their officials taking part in any type of candidature procedures of the ITTF, throughout the procedure in question; and - the Organising Committees for the ITTF Sanctioned Events and their officials, throughout the existence of each such Committee.
+- the ITTF, its administration, each of its members Associated Organisations (Member Associations), affiliated organisations (Continental Federations and other groups of associations), the ITTF Foundation, WTT, and their officials, decision-making bodies, honorary members, officers, employees, services providers, delegated third parties and their employees, Athletes players, Athlete Support Personnel players' entourages and such other persons involved in their operations at all times and in all circumstances; - all participants in ITTF Sanctioned Events; - all members and their officials taking part in any type of candidature procedures of the ITTF, throughout the procedure in question; and - the Organising Committees for the ITTF Sanctioned Events and their officials, throughout the existence of each such Committee.

-The Associated Organisations undertake to adopt, for their internal activities, a code of ethics based on the principles and rules of the Code of Ethics and the IOC Code of Ethics, or in a written declaration to adopt the Code of Ethics.
+The Associated Organisations members undertake to adopt, for their internal activities, a code of ethics based on the principles and rules of the Code of Ethics and the IOC Code of Ethics, or in a written declaration to adopt the Code of Ethics.